top of page

 Ayurveda’s Strategies for Oxidative Stress

 Ayurveda sees free radical and antioxidant imbalance as oxidative stress, which can be caused by physical, mental, emotional, and environmental stresses (including diet).
-Ayurveda approaches balance with a diet of whole, non-processed, unrefined foods and eating with the seasons according to your constitution.
-Additionally, it recommends Abhyanga (massage), which relieves stress and facilitates the movement of toxins towards elimination, along with yoga, meditation, and pranayama practices.
+Ayurveda promotes balance through a diet of whole, non-processed, and unrefined foods, and recommends eating in accordance with the seasons based on your constitution.
+Additionally, it recommends Abhyanga (massage), which relieves stress and facilitates the elimination of toxins, along with yoga, meditation, and pranayama practices.

 bottom of page